Sleep Number: History

 In 1980, the category of adjustable air-supported sleep systems was invented by a private company, Comfortaire Corporation of South Carolina.
 Robert Walker left Comfortaire and he and his wife, JoAnne Walker, formed a new company in 1987 called Select Comfort.

 Select Comfort acquired the Comfortaire Corporation in January 2013.
 In March 2017, Select Comfort closed its Comfortaire third-party retail business.
 In November 2017, Select Comfort Corporation changed their corporate name to Sleep Number Corporation.

-The company's TV commercials used to feature actress Lindsay Wagner.
-Other endorsers include conservative radio talk show hosts Glenn Beck, Paul Harvey and Laura Ingraham.
-Rush Limbaugh also previously advertised the product, but the company pulled its advertising in the wake of the Rush Limbaugh–Sandra Fluke controversy.
-Sleep Number is the official sleep and wellness partner of the NFL.
-Its commercials also feature star athletes like the Dallas Cowboys' Dak Prescott.

-Robert Walker left Select Comfort in 2001 and formed an alternative energy company, Bixby Energy Systems.
-In 2014, he was convicted and sentenced to 25 years in prison for fraud, tax evasion, witness tampering and conspiracy for repeatedly misleading investors about Bixby Energy.

 As of December 2011, Sleep Number holds 23 issued or pending U.S. patents and 40 issued or pending foreign patents for its products.

 In January 2020, Sleep Number announced a collaboration with Mayo Clinic to further sleep science research and cardiovascular medicine, valued at $10M over five years.
 In February 2022, Sleep Number entered into a long-term partnership with the American Cancer Society to embark upon foundational sleep research to identify the impact of quality sleep on cancer prevention and recovery.

+In March 2025, Sleep Number Corporation’s Board of Directors appointed Linda Findley as President and Chief Executive Officer, effective April 7, 2025.
+She succeeded Shelly Ibach, who had announced her retirement in October 2024 and continued to serve as Board Chair until the expiration of her term at the 2025 annual meeting.

+In February 2026, Sleep Number announced a partnership with American football player Travis Kelce, a three-time Super Bowl champion, who also became an investor in the company.
+As part of the agreement, Kelce purchased common stock on the open market and was granted restricted stock units subject to a three-year vesting period and customary conditions.

+In June 2026, Sleep Number entered into an asset purchase agreement with Sleep Country Canada.
+Following a competitive auction, the bankruptcy court approved the sale of substantially all of the company's assets and ongoing business operations to SNBR Inc., a wholly owned subsidiary of Sleep Country Canada, on July 20, 2026.
+Sleep Country announced the completion of the acquisition on July 31, 2026, and stated that the combined business operated more than 800 retail locations across Canada and the United States.

 Sleep Number Bed

-The company manufactures the Sleep Number® bed, an adjustable air mattress.
-The "Sleep Number® setting" is a setting that adjusts the firmness or softness of the mattress on each side of the bed using air pressure (dual air chambers, one on each side), with higher numbers (up to 100) denoting higher pressure and more firmness, and lower numbers denoting less pressure and more softness.
-Sleep Number's latest line of beds, the 360 Smart Bed®, launched in 2017.
-The "Smart" features include Dual Adjustability for adjustable comfort and firmness on each of the bed; Responsive Air® technology, which allows the mattress to respond to movements and automatically adjusts firmness; and SleepIQ® technology, which shows sleep quality via a SleepIQ® score, with personal insights for better sleep.
+The company manufactures the Sleep Number bed, an adjustable air mattress.
+The "Sleep Number" is a setting that adjusts the firmness or softness of the mattress on each side of the bed using air pressure.
+Higher numbers (up to 100) denote higher pressure and more firmness, and lower numbers denoting less pressure and more softness.